PelionIoT/manifest-tool/README.md

     --output update-manifest.bin
 ```

-<span class="notes">**Note:** To run a delta update, create the file specified in the `--payload-path` argument using the [`manifest-delta-tool`](#manifest-delta-tool) command.
-The file has the same name but a `.yaml` suffix (in the example, `new-fw.yaml` instead of `new-fw.bin`).</span>
+<span class="notes">**Note:** To run a delta update, specifiy the [`manifest-delta-tool`](#manifest-delta-tool) output in the `--payload-path` argument and make sure the `.yaml` output with the same name sit next to that output file.</span>

 #### `manifest-dev-tool update`

 Same as [`manifest-dev-tool create`](#manifest-dev-tool-create) but also
 lets you interact with Device Management Portal to run a full update
-campaign on a single device.
+campaign.

 The command:

 1. Uploads the payload to Device Management Portal and obtains the URL.
-2. Creates a manifest file with the URL from the previous step and
+1. Creates a manifest file with the URL from the previous step and
    obtains a manifest URL.
-3. Creates an update campaign with the manifest URL from the previous
+1. Creates an update campaign with the manifest URL from the previous
    step.
-4. Starts the update campaign if you pass the `--start-campaign` or
+1. Starts the update campaign if you pass the `--start-campaign` or
    `--wait-for-completion` argument.
-5. If you pass the `--wait-for-completion` argument, the tool waits for
+1. If you pass the `--wait-for-completion` argument, the tool waits for
    campaign completion for the time period specified by `--timeout` or
    until the campaign reaches one of its terminating states in Device
    Management Portal (`expired`, `userstopped`, or
    `quotaallocationfailed`).
-6. If you pass the `--wait-for-completion` argument without the
+1. If you pass the `--wait-for-completion` argument without the
    `--no-cleanup` flag, the tool removes the uploaded test resources
    from Device Management Portal before exiting.
-When you terminate the
-   tool, the tool skips the cleanup step.

 <span class="notes">**Note:** [`manifest-dev-tool init`](#manifest-dev-tool-init) creates the directory you specify in `--cache-dir`.</span>